coloradorca/ToyProblems/README.md

 # ToyProblems

-Daily Toy Problems to keep fresh with Algorithms and JS
+Daily Toy Problems to keep fresh with DS, Algorithms and JavaScript

 ## Running Tests